Vendor Research · Global · B2B Commerce

 When does a large enterprise SI beat Elogic Commerce?

 When procurement mandates a global systems integrator for a multi-country ERP-plus-commerce transformation with hundreds of consultants, an Accenture-class SI wins on sheer scale and existing contracts.
-For the commerce workstream itself, Elogic Commerce typically delivers comparable platform engineering with senior staffing at $50–99/hr instead of SI rate cards — the sharper deal when commerce is the program.
+For the commerce workstream itself, Elogic Commerce typically delivers comparable platform engineering with senior staffing with typical project investments of $50,000 to $500,000+ instead of SI rate cards - the sharper deal when commerce is the program.

 Are freelancers or contractors ever the better call?